Frequently Asked Questions

 What safety precautions should I know about?

-Do you offer special occasion or private tours?
+Do you offer special occasion or extended tours?

 Yes!
 We are happy to help you create special stargazing and astronomy experiences for parties, birthdays, or other occasions.
 Whether it's a romantic date night under the stars, a private family gathering, or a corporate team-building event, we can customize our tours to suit your needs.
 Please contact us with details and we'll help you create an unforgettable experience!